It’s 10:02 p.m., and I’m waiting on my therapist.

 Boness says that tightening licensure and certification is the next step toward helping those who truly need service animals and ESAs, as well as the animals themselves.

-“Determining someone’s need for a service or emotional support animal must be objective,” she suggests.
+“Determining someone’s need for a service or emotional support animal must be objective,” she says.
 “Those evaluations are better served for forensic psychologists, rather than therapists who could potentially be biased toward their clients.
 The accuracy of a report like that makes sure that the people who really need service and emotional support animals are getting them.”

 I moved from the east coast back to my home state of Ohio in 2014, after the major depressive disorder and anxiety I’d been diagnosed with 10 years earlier came back with a vengeance.
 My depressive period continued at home, where I withdrew from the outside world and retreated to my bed for days at a time.